lmwilki/lmwilki/README.md

 - 👋 Hi, I’m @lmwilki
-- 👀 I’m interested in Data, AI, NLP, Cyber Security, Geospatial and Analytics.
+- 👀 I’m interested in GovAI
-- 🌱 I’m currently learning the whole Azure Data & AI stack
-- 💞️ I’m looking to collaborate on all my interests.

 <!---
 lmwilki/lmwilki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.